gldeng/universe/formal_theory/formal_theory_innovation_en.md

 $$\sigma(O_Q, O_C, O_{QC}) = \max$$

-Where $\sigma$ is an efficiency function measuring the ratio of innovation output to resource input.
+Where $`\sigma`$ is an efficiency function measuring the ratio of innovation output to resource input.